 Initial training is part of the authorisation process for all SRE volunteers.
-Child Protection training (Unit 0 - CCRESS online training), must be completed prior to entering a school.
-Within the first 12 months of ministry, Catechists are required to complete an accredited initial training course.
-Ongoing formation and training is offered every year and it is expected that Catechists attend at least one session per year.
-These opportunities are communicated through parish bulletins, emails, dio update and website.
+Child Protection training must be completed prior to entering a school.
+Within the first 12 months of ministry, SRE teachers are required to complete an accredited initial training course.
+Ongoing formation and training is offered every year through CCRESS and Open Learning institutions.
+In addition the Pastoral Ministries SRE team offer professional development and formation days each year throughout the Diocese.

+It is expected that SRE teachers attend at least one session per year.
+These opportunities are communicated through parish bulletins, emails, DioUpdate and website.